Last Updated on 10/09/2020 by Adina

 Once the cake layers are baked, there will absolutely no lingering smell anymore.
 Nothing at all!
 And most importantly there will also be no soapy-tasting after taste of baking soda or baking powder.

-However, you can also bake the layers on a regular tray lined with baking paper, you just have to pay more attention that the layers all have roughly the same size.
+- However, you can also bake the layers on a regular tray lined with baking paper, you just have to pay more attention, the layers should all have roughly the same size.

 - 150 g/ 5.3 oz/ ¾ cups sugar

 - 2 tablespoons flour